rfitak/Camel_Genomics/window_diversity.md

 ```

-### Find windows in Drom and WC under positive selection
+### Find windows in Drom, DC, and WC under positive selection
-Here we will attempt to find windows with a dearth or polymorphism and excess of divergence with wild camels.
+Here we will attempt to find windows with a dearth or polymorphism and excess of divergence with wild camels (for Drom and DC).
 We will use a cutoff of 99.5% and 0.5% for the extreme 'outliers'.
-Later, we will add the results of the population branch statistic to make one big file!
+In WC, we will take a bit of a different approach.
+First, we will look for windows with a much higher pi in the domestic species than in wild camels, and overlap that with windows in wild camels that also have a very negative Tajima's D. Later, we will add the results of the population branch statistic to make one big file!

 ```R
 # First load the window results file
 input = read.csv(gzfile("Final.100kb.csv.gz"), header = T)